cosmin/IClojure/README.md

 ## License

+Copyright (C) 2012 Cosmin Stejerean

-Eclipse Public License (EPL), same as Clojure.
+Distributed under the Eclipse Public License, the same as Clojure.